John Deasy (Fine Gael politician)

-John Deasy (born 8 October 1967) is a former Irish Fine Gael politician who served as a Teachta Dála (TD) for the Waterford constituency from 2002 to 2020.
+John Deasy (born 8 October 1967) is an Irish former Fine Gael politician who served as a Teachta Dála (TD) for the Waterford constituency from 2002 to 2020.

 Early and personal life

 Deasy was brought up in Stradbally and Dungarvan, County Waterford.
 He was educated at Coláiste na Rinne, An Rinn, County Waterford, and at St. Augustine's College in Dungarvan.
 Deasy studied at Mercyhurst College, Erie, Pennsylvania, on a golfing scholarship where he received a Bachelor of Arts in History and Communications.

 In 1990, Deasy was employed as a legislative assistant in the United States Senate, handling trade and foreign affairs, for Republican Senator John Heinz.
 He remained in the position until Heinz's death in 1991.
 The following year he became manager of public affairs for a multinational waste company.
 Deasy was also legislative assistant in the United States House of Representatives, handling trade, foreign affairs, energy, environment, banking, economic development, immigration and human rights, for Congressman Ronald Machtley.

 He returned to Ireland in 1997, and studied at University College Cork, qualifying with a degree in law.
 In May 2005, Deasy married the RTÉ presenter, Maura Derrane.
 The couple have a son, Cal, born in 2014.